-The Eastern Redbud Tree offers one of spring’s most dramatic displays!
+The Eastern Redbud Tree aka the Judas tree offers one of early season spring’s most dramatic displays!

-This deciduous tree features multiple trunks that mature to 20 feet to 30 feet tall with a large branch spread.
+This deciduous tree, cercis canadensis, features multiple trunks that mature from 20 feet to 30 feet tall with an equally large branch spread of 25-35 feet wide.
 The trunks split close to the ground making a simple yet elegant form.

 The Eastern Redbud prefers medium, well-drained soil and full sun to partial shade.
-It is an excellent choice as a street tree, flowering tree or specimen and is known to attract butterflies.
+It is an excellent choice as a street tree, flowering tree, or specimen and is known to attract butterflies to your landscape.

 Shop the Eastern Redbud Tree for sale.